For administrators who manage Chrome browser or Chrome OS devices for a business or school.

-SupportHow many versions back do you support?
+SupportHow many versions back of the Chrome browser and Chrome OS do you support?

-Please file a bug in our public issue tracker.
+You can file a bug in our public issue tracker.
 We recommend that you use the search fields first to look for similar bugs and see if the issue is already being resolved.

 Unfortunately, we can't give exact timing on when specific issues will be fixed.
 You can follow the public bug to see when changes are made, when it's marked as fixed, and when it's closed.